 You may still have to wait in line and, for now, you definitely won’t be able to sit at Swan’s tiny lunch counter, which unfortunately means a smaller dose of the amazing hospitality (often paired with a side of playful sarcasm) the seafood spot and fish market is known for, but you can still feast on smoked salmon, twice cracked crab, double seafood cocktail, and, of course, oysters.
 You’ll just have to do it at home.

 Is Lombard Street technically the crookedest street in San Francisco?
 No, it is not.
 But the actual crookedest street in Potrero Hill isn’t paved with red brick and lined with perfectly manicured greenery and colorful hydrangeas.
 Which means THIS is the crookedest street you want to Instagram.
-Best of all, since everything is pretty much shut down in SF, for the first time ever, you can actually walk up and down it without a parade of cars ruining the view.

 Sign up here for our daily San Francisco email and be the first to get all the food/drink/fun SF has to offer.